Republic of Moldova – a surprising country

 What is very interesting about this winery is the fact that it houses the only remaining sample of “Easter Jerusalem” liquor – “Ian Beher”, harvested in 1902.
 They refused many times very important persons trying to buy this bottle, even if they offered a lot of money or old collection cars in exchange.

-The length of the cellars is more than 120 km, in the shape of a champagne glass.
-It can be visited with a special little train, and you will have the opportunity to see wine collections that belong to international personalities.
-You can even have a taste of their wines, in rooms called like: “The European Room”, “The Seabed Tasting Room” or “The Presidential Room”.
+The length of the cellars is over 120 km, in the shape of a champagne glass.
+It can be visited with a special little train, and you will see wine collections that belong to international personalities.
+You can even have a taste of their wines, in rooms called: “The European Room”, “The Seabed Tasting Room” or “The Presidential Room”.